 Teaching Special Education - Hearing Impairments

-Inside Teaching of Hearing Impaired
+Inside Teaching Special Education - Hearing Impairments

-Students taking courses for hearing impairment specialization can learn about linguistics, auditory development and sign language.
+Individuals taking courses for hearing impairment specialization can learn about linguistics, auditory development and sign language.
 Some programs also offer internship opportunities with local organizations, hospitals or schools.
 Once a person attains a credential and finishes their degree program, they can pursue employment as a special education teacher with educational agencies or private and public academic institutions.

 - Associate's in Early Childhood Special Education